-Long Form 540NR Filers: Enter the portion of the taxable distribution Schedule CA (540NR), Part II, line 4 that qualifies for an exception.
+Long Form 540NR Filers: Enter the portion of the taxable distribution [Schedule CA (540NR), line 15 or line 16] that qualifies for an exception.

 Line 3 - Subtract the amount of distributions not subject to additional tax on line 2 from the amount of early distributions included on line 1.
 Enter the result on line 3.
 This is the amount of your distribution subject to tax.